 Many of these articles reference storytelling.
 The reasons are obvious.
 By way of stories, values, traditions, and best practices become instilled.
 As a communication form, storytelling is accessible and requires no prelude.
-Everyone is culturally conversant.
-Planners and managers know that stories are more engaging than data, statistics, and linear learning content.
+Everyone is culturally conversant in the form.
+Planners and managers know from experience that stories are more engaging than data, statistics, and linear learning content.

 Storytelling in the onboarding process

-The obvious response might be, tell the origin story.
+The obvious response might be, “we must tell the origin story of the organization.”
 But too frequently these storied narratives become overly-branded and lose their authenticity and traction.
 They shouldn’t be disregarded, but they need to be augmented.
+The organizational narrative needs to be well-rounded.
 Ask yourself: What is the story of the organization today?
-And how will it prepare new hires for the tomorrow?
+And how will is what’s being spoken about today useful in preparing new hires for their first tomorrow?
 To get to this information quickly, what’s needed is a model of listening.

 Who will be the storytellers?

-As to the question of who tells the stories, that opens up a fascinating series of questions: Where is the most important knowledge held?
+As to the task of identifying who tells the stories, that opens up a fascinating series of questions: Where is the most important knowledge held?
 What is the role of experiential knowledge in contrast to methodologies or systematized information?
 To what degree can diversity and inclusion be expressed through the choice of storytellers?
-How can unconscious bias be remedied through those same choices?
-There are many ways stories can open up deep cultural issues and heal them through their connective power.
+In essence, when looking at storytelling in an organization, to consider all voices as having potential contributions benefits the organization in 2 ways: new or tacit knowledge may surface; and employees feel valued in a natural way.
+Better than awards and praise, in some sense, saying you want to hear what someone has to say is a deep recognition of their value.

 Once the listening phase is over, from a hand-picked array of representative storytellers, who have responded to accurate prompts, and who have basic training in a solid storytelling methodology such as Narativ’s, the best stories can be coaxed out, crafted, and prepared for presentation.
 These stories will be living documents of a company’s culture at the moment.
 That doesn’t mean that age-old values have been dispensed with.
 Quite the contrary, fresh stories demonstrate how they have endured.
-Those stories portray values in action while also clarifying roles and their challenges.
+Especially when they are displayed alongside one another.
+These stories portray values in action while also clarifying roles and their challenges.
 This is much more exciting and beneficial than reading aphorisms hung on a wall.

 Ownership through engagement

 As new hires assimilate these stories, trainers should provide them with avenues of engagement.
 Encourage them to ask questions.
-As a further step, new hires can be asked to contribute personal stories of their own that speak to their own experience of the values at the core of an organization.
+As a further step, new hires can be asked to contribute personal stories of their own that speak to experiences that align with the values at the core of an organization.
 This aids assimilation and generates ownership.
 The longer a new hire remains engaged at the company, the more likely it is that one day too their stories will be told and leave an indelible mark on the organization’s legacy.